stephenbeckr/randomized-algorithm-class/Demos/README.md

 - Demo 20: Core sets for Kmeans using Kmeans++ as coarse approximation

 At some point I thought I had a distinction between "vignettes" and "demos" but I think that is gone now, and I've tried to rename them all to "demo"

+### ipynb notebooks not rendering
+Do you ever get the error message "Sorry, something went wrong.
+Reload?" when clicking on a `ipynb` file?
+If so, try refreshing the page a few times.
+If that doesn't resolve it soon (sometimes it does, sometimes it doesn't), then you can try either
+1. go to <https://colab.research.google.com/> directly and "open" the file using the github interface
+2. view the file by going to <https://nbviewer.jupyter.org/> and pasting in the URL